Ivan-P23994/SomnianT-Social-Platform/README.md

 #### Friendships

 - Add other users as friends.  :white_check_mark:
-- "Unfriend" other users.  ✔️
+- "Unfriend" other users.  :white_check_mark:
-- Search for other users by name.  ✔️
+- Search for other users by name.  :white_check_mark:
-- Accept or decline friendships from Notifications page.  ✔️
+- Accept or decline friendships from Notifications page.  :white_check_mark:

 #### Posts

-- Post text content, an image, or both.  ✔️
+- Post text content, an image, or both.  :white_check_mark:
-- View your posts and friends' posts from the home page.  ✔️
+- View your posts and friends' posts from the home page.  :white_check_mark:
-- Edit/Delete your posts.  ✔️
+- Edit/Delete your posts.  :white_check_mark:
-- Comment on Posts.  ✔️
+- Comment on Posts.  :white_check_mark:
-- "Like" Posts.  ✔️
+- "Like" Posts.  :white_check_mark:
 - View which users "liked" a post.

 #### Comments

-- Comment on Posts.  ✔️
+- Comment on Posts.  :white_check_mark:
-- Edit/Delete your comments.  ✔️
+- Edit/Delete your comments.  :white_check_mark:
 - Reply to Comments (Nested Comments).
-- "Like" Comments.  ✔️
+- "Like" Comments.  :white_check_mark:
 - Hide/show comments/replies.
-- View which users "liked" a comment.  ✔️
+- View which users "liked" a comment.  :white_check_mark:

 #### Notifications

-- Friend requests from other users  ✔️
+- Friend requests from other users  :white_check_mark:
 - When a user accepts your friend requests
 - When another user comments on or likes your post/comment
 - Dismiss one or all notifications.

 #### Profile

-- Upload a profile picture.  ✔️
+- Upload a profile picture.  :white_check_mark:
-- Create a profile with basic attributes  ✔️
+- Create a profile with basic attributes  :white_check_mark:
 - Create a post from your profile page.
-- View posts of friends from their profile page.  ✔️
+- View posts of friends from their profile page.  :white_check_mark:
-- Send/accept a friend request from a user's profile page.  ✔️
+- Send/accept a friend request from a user's profile page.  :white_check_mark:

 ![register](https://user-images.githubusercontent.com/101200406/195984216-8d0ba5c0-01b8-409e-820e-267d69e48272.png)